ankitmishra42/ankitmishra42/README.md

 - 💞️ I’m looking to collaborate on any software or devops related projects
 - 📫 You can reach me out via:

-    Visit my Website 🌐
+    Visit my Website: 🌐

-    Connect with me on LinkedIn 👨🏻‍💻
+    Connect with me on LinkedIn: 👨🏻‍💻

-    Shoot Me an Email 💌   ankitmishra6221@gmail.com
+    Shoot Me an Email: 💌   ankitmishra6221@gmail.com
 -
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...